 Gf/df buckwheat banana pancakes

-Here is February’s delayed post and Shrove Tuesday’s delayed pancakes.
-Was a hard month that ran away with me but better late than never (and for me this was worth the wait!)
+Here we go, February’s delayed post and Shrove Tuesday’s delayed pancakes.
+‘Twas a hard month that ran away with me but better late than never.

 I have an idea for my March post bubbling away, so I’ll be on the case soon 🙂